-Three new monoclonal antibody Reference Standards (all IgG1 subclass) are now available.
-These new products underwent USP’s rigorous collaborative testing process that included not only assessment by the USP General Chapter <129> methods but also assessment of N-glycans, sialic acid, intact mass, sequence identification by peptide mapping, and additional post-translational modifications.
-Although all are of the same subclass, they are unique proteins with unique quality attributes.
-Upon release, important differences between the monoclonal antibodies will be provided in a technical note so that you can pick ones containing attributes that are best for your particular needs.
-These reference standards can be used for many non-compendial purposes that a laboratory may need including:
+These products underwent USP’s rigorous collaborative testing process that included not only assessment by the USP General Chapter <129> methods but also assessment of N-glycans, sialic acid, intact mass, sequence identification by peptide mapping, and additional post-translational modifications.
+Although all are of the same IgG1 subclass, they are unique proteins with unique quality attributes.
+Important details and differences between the monoclonal antibodies are provided in a technical note so that you can pick ones containing attributes that are best for your particular needs.
+Over time, USP scientists and collaborators will continue to release new uses* for these materials.
+These reference standards can be used for many purposes that a laboratory may need including:

 - as an independent control material for method development, training, and method transfer

 - as an internal assay control